Ketorolac (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how ketorolac works.
-Tell your doctor if you are using a steroid eye medicine (such as dexamethasone, prednisolone, Ciprodex®) or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
+Tell your doctor if you are using a steroid eye medicine or a blood thinner (such as warfarin).

 Warnings While Using This Medicine